rtm516/GeyserMC-wiki/Home.md

 For more information, take a look at the [Setting up the Config]() page, and the [How Geyser Works]() page.

+## How Does it Work?
+Geyser works as a translator, translating both the incoming and outgoing packets to a format both the client and server can understand.
+With this being said, it emulates a Minecraft: Java Edition client, so the server actually thinks you're joining from Java Edition.
+Regardless of the server or what plugins it has installed, you can join it with Geyser (as long as the server supports the latest Minecraft version).

 ## Compiling
 Geyser uses Maven, so in order to compile it, you will need to install it.
 Clone the repo, and run `mvn clean install`.
 Upon compiling, in the **target** folder, you should see a file called `Geyser.jar`.
 Follow the instructions above if you want to use this rather than the one from the build server.